Pyotr Ilyich Tchaikovsky: Critics

 There has also been the fact that the composer did not follow sonata form strictly, relying instead on juxtaposing blocks of tonalities and thematic groups.
 Maes states this point has been seen at times as a weakness rather than a sign of originality.
 Even with what Schonberg termed "a professional reevaluation" of Tchaikovsky's work, the practice of faulting Tchaikovsky for not following in the steps of the Viennese masters has not gone away entirely, while his intention of writing music that would please his audiences is also sometimes taken to task.
 In an article in 1992, critic Allan Kozinn from the New York Times writes, "It is Tchaikovsky's flexibility, after all, that has given us a sense of his variability....
 Tchaikovsky was capable of turning out music—entertaining and widely beloved though it is—that seems superficial, manipulative and trivial when regarded in the context of the whole literature.
 The First Piano Concerto is a case in point.
 It makes a joyful noise, it swims in pretty tunes and its dramatic rhetoric allows (or even requires) a soloist to make a grand, swashbuckling impression.
 But it is entirely hollow".

 In the 21st century, however, critics are reacting more positively to Tchaikovsky's tunefulness, originality, and craftsmanship.
 "Tchaikovsky is being viewed again as a composer of the first rank, writing music of depth, innovation and influence," according to the cultural historian and author Joseph Horowitz.
 Important in this reevaluation is a shift in attitude away from the disdain for overt emotionalism that marked half of the 20th century.
 "We have acquired a different view of Romantic 'excess, Horowitz says.
 "Tchaikovsky is today more admired than deplored for his emotional frankness; if his music seems harried and insecure, so are we all".

 Public

-Horowitz maintains that, while the standing of Tchaikovsky's music has fluctuated among critics, for the public, "it never went out of style, and his most popular works have yielded iconic sound-bytes [sic], such as the love theme from Romeo and Juliet".
+Horowitz maintains that, while the standing of Tchaikovsky's music has fluctuated among critics, for the public, "it never went out of style, and his most popular works have yielded iconic Sound bites, such as the love theme from Romeo and Juliet".
 Along with those tunes, Botstein adds, "Tchaikovsky appealed to audiences outside of Russia with an immediacy and directness that were startling even for music, an art form often associated with emotion".
 Tchaikovsky's melodies, stated with eloquence and matched by his inventive use of harmony and orchestration, have always ensured audience appeal.
 His popularity is considered secure, with his following in many countries, including the United States and the United Kingdom, second only to that of Beethoven.
 His music has also been used frequently in popular music and film.